Electric road: Trials

-Highways England began a dynamic wireless power transfer project in 2015, and a procurement process for trials replicating motorway conditions was underway, but the project was cancelled in early 2016 for budgetary reasons.
-Another dynamic wireless power transfer feasibility study, dubbed DynaCoV, began in 2021 and issued its final report in 2022.
-The study found that dynamic wireless charging is 3 to 10 times more expensive than conductive charging and is not financially feasible.
-Proposed costs for 200 m were about 716,000 GBP for the inductive coils and their management units, £258,000 for civil costs including roadwork and electric grid connections, £64,000 for planning and commissioning, £18,000 for 12 months maintenance and data management, £129,500 for fitting a bus and a van with wireless receivers, and £300,000 for the accompanying report on the project.
-The company that participated in the study, Electreon, intended to pave a demonstration wireless charging road in Coventry in 2024.

 India

-India announced plans for a 6,000-km electric highway network in 2023, which was planned to utilize overhead lines.
-As of October 2024, the India government's National Highway for EV body (NHEV) was considering ground-level power supply technology for the electric road project.
+India announced plans for a 6,000-km electric highway network in January 2024.
 The first part of the network is planned to be deployed between Sohna and Jaipur for use by electric buses.
+Initially the use of overhead lines was mentioned, and in October 2024 the India government's National Highway for EV body (NHEV) was considering ground-level power supply technology for the project.
+NATRAX proposed in 2025 to assess different ERS technologies along a test track so they can give the government access to granular data about the technologies.

 Local projects

 Many local electric road projects were conducted in small-scale installations of several hundred meters around the world.
 Among them: Bombardier, dynamic wireless power transfer (DWPT), Germany, 2013; Alstom, ground-level power supply (GLPS), Sweden, 2014; Honda, GLPS, Japan, 2018; Qualcomm, DWPT, Italy and France, 2018; Elonroad, GLPS, United States, Canada, and Europe, 2010s-2020s; Electreon, DWPT, worldwide, 2010s-2020s; ENRX, DWPT, Europe and the United States, 2010s-2020s; and others.
 Several of these technologies have been studied further in national ERS projects.
 As of 2024 there were about 10 operational ERS demonstrators around the world, and their business cases and deployment strategies are being evaluated.